Well, we did it! We made it through the tail end of summer and the first few days of fall!

 (For those not in the know: Google is preparing to split their search index into two, one for desktop and one for mobile, and both will prioritize websites seen as mobile-friendly in search results).

-With its simple, Wikipedia-esque layout and links, answers from folks at Google, and an absolutely incredible amount of information regarding this upcoming, crucial change in search, this one’s worth an in-depth read.
+This one’s worth an in-depth read with its simple, Wikipedia-esque layout and links.
+Not to mention, answers from folks at Google, and an absolutely incredible amount of information regarding this upcoming, crucial change in search.

 See the full article here and get educated on one of the most significant upcoming changes in search!